troelsfr/BatchQ/docs/introduction.rst

 .. code-block:: bash

-   q help
+   q list

-If a help message occurs you have successfully install BatchQ.
+If a list of available commands is displayed, you have successfully installed BatchQ.

 Installation (not working yet)
 ------------------------------